1. What is CSS History?

 3.5.
 W3C Recommendations, CSS4

 In a similar way to CSS3, CSS4 also has no single specification.
-However, it has its own level 4 or CSS4 modules.
+However, it has its level 4 or CSS4 modules.
 A few module features of CSS3 exist in CSS4, however, the rest of the features or supports are brand new.
-The simplest example of a newly formed feature of CSS4 is Flexbox.
-CSS4 or level4 is still in development and continuously updated with the latest features.
+CSS4 or level 4 is still in development and continuously updated with the latest features.

 4. CSS Versions History

-This section lists all the CSS versions along with their release date.
-Following is a list of all the stable releases of CSS also known as W3C recommendations or levels:
+This section provides a history of all stable releases of the CSS language, also known as W3C recommendations or levels.
+The list includes the release dates for each version.

 Name | Date |